nrfconnect/sdk-nrf/include/bluetooth/mesh/scene_srv.rst

 Persistent storage
 ===================

-The Scene Server stores the scene registry and the current scene persistently.
+The Scene Server stores the scene registry persistently.

 Each scene in the scene registry is stored as a separate serialized data structure, containing the scene data of all participating models.
 The serialized data is split into pages of 256 bytes to allow storage of more data than the settings backend can fit in one entry.